Child & Family Studies Center

 Birthdays Celebrations:

 Birthdays are special.
-Our classrooms celebrate each of the children's birthdays in unique ways such as giving the child a birthday crown and song from the other children.
-It is not necessary for parents to provide anything.
-However, if you wish to do so, please adhere to the following National Health guidelines:
+Each program will celebrate each child’s birthday.
+It is not at all necessary for parents to provide anything, but if you wish to do so, please follow these guidelines:

 Cubbies and Parent Pouches: